 Cost Price: R2.09 per 10ml.

-Estimated shelf life: 2 years (stored in an airtight container away from moisture)
+Estimated shelf life: 1 year (stored in an airtight container away from moisture).

 - Wipes off more easily than mineral makeup and mica powder.
 Applying it to well-moisturised skin helps it stay put.
 Otherwise, you may want to look into buying a good organic or natural eyeshadow.
 I personally recommend buying from Inthusiasm, as their products are the most affordable and contain only a few simple and necessary ingredients (compared to other natural products with long lists of ingredients I know nothing about).